 - PR can be so much more

 There’s more to PR than the traditional media relations.
 Whether that’s working with you on social and digital, delivering creative campaigns or incorporating marketing elements, the agencies of today have broader skills across channels and can tailor make campaigns to suit your business needs – now and into the future.
 More than that, account teams often act as an extension of your own and have tremendous value to add over above “traditional PR”, especially in times like this when a crisis comms plan is so important.

 In times like this PR still has an incredibly important role to play in maintaining brand health and engaging with your audiences — whether you’re using it in the same way as before or in an adapted way.
 And with budgets being cut, working with the right team can help you realise your ever-important return on investment.

-By Account Director, Charlotte Causley
+By Associate Director, Charlotte Causley